alozano-77/AWS-SAA-C02-Course/14-HA-and-Scaling/notes.md

 - Stepped : If CPU usage is above 50%, add one, if above 80% add three
 - Target : Desired aggregate CPU = 40%, ASG will achieve this

-Cooldown Period

-How long to wait at the end of a scaling action before scaling again.
+Cooldown Period - How long to wait at the end of a scaling action before scaling again.

+Always use cool downs to avoid rapid scaling.

 AGS can use the load balancer health checks rather than EC2.

 Autoscaling Groups are free
-Always use cool downs to avoid rapid scaling.

 Think about more, smaller instances to allow granularity